 The report is mostly about making the point that so called “opportunity youth” (which sounds like a racial code word to me) “have a distribution of traits, abilities and aptitudes no different from that of the general population” and of current employees.
 In other words, racial and cultural stereotypes are not supported by the data.
 Furthermore, the tool is supposed to help identify the gems among the dross.
 That’s certainly good for employers, though I’m not sure if picking out the best is going to solve the overall challenge of underemployment.

-I note that the Rcckefeller study doesn’t actually show that the youth matched in this way actually were successful.
+I note that the Rockefeller study doesn’t actually show that the youth matched in this way actually were successful.
 Nor does it say how many were placed in actual jobs.

 It’s one thing to say that hundreds of kids showed evidence that they were just as qualified as “successful” employees.
 It’s another thing to say that there are hundreds of jobs, and that they successfully filled them.
 The Rockefeller study found the former, not the latter.